guacsec/guac/docs/content/GOVERNANCE.md

-# Governance
++++
+title = "Governance"
+sort_by = "weight"
+weight = 40
++++

 ## License

-The project will use [Apache 2.0 license](LICENSE) for code.
+The project will use [Apache 2.0 license] for code.
 To start, the project will not be under any foundation, and does not have immediate plans to do so.
 However, this may change in the future.

 ## Maintainership

-List of maintainers can be found at [MAINTAINERS](MAINTAINERS).
+List of maintainers can be found at [MAINTAINERS].

 Maintainership is driven by engineering contributions to the project, and a n-1 vote among current maintainers is required to make changes to the list of